Georges Condominas

-Georges Louis Condominas (29 June 1921 – 17 July 2011) was a French cultural anthropologist, known for his field studies of the Mnong people of Vietnam.
+Georges Louis Condominas (29 June 1921 – 17 July 2011) was a French cultural anthropologist best known for his field studies of the Mnong people of Vietnam.

 Biography

-Condominas was born in 1921 in Haiphong (former French Indochina, Vietnam today).
-His father was a French officer in the colonial army and his mother has Chinese, Vietnamese and Portuguese ancestry.
-He died in the night of Saturday to Sunday 17 July 2011 from a heart attack at the hôpital Broca in Paris where he had been hospitalized for some time.
+Georges Condominas was born on June 29, 1921 in Haiphong, French Indochina (present-day Vietnam).
+His father was a French officer in the Colonial Army and his mother had Chinese, Vietnamese and Portuguese ancestry.

 Education

-Georges Condominas studied at the Lycée Lakanal, on the southern outskirts of Paris, but kept in touch with his father through letters and photographs.
-After he graduated, he studied law in France.
-He then returned to Indochina to work in the colonial administration but gave up his job and studied art in Hanoi.
-During the Japanese occupation he was imprisoned at the Mikado Hotel.
+Condominas studied at the Lycée Lakanal, a secondary school in Paris, but kept in touch with his father through letters and photographs.
+After graduating, he remained in France to study law.
+He then returned to Indochina to work in the colonial administration, but later gave up this job and studied art in Hanoi.
+Following the defeat of the French government in 1940 during World War II, Japan occupied Indochina and Condominas was imprisoned.

-After World War II, he studied ethnology and returned to France to follow the lectures of famous professors of the time such as André Leroi-Gourhan, Denise Paulme or Marcel Griaule at the Musée de l'Homme, and Maurice Leenhardt at the École pratique des hautes études in Paris.
+After the war, he studied ethnology and returned to Paris to follow the lectures of famous professors of the time such including André Leroi-Gourhan, Denise Paulme and Marcel Griaule at the Musée de l'Homme.
+He additionally learned from Maurice Leenhardt at the École pratique des hautes études (EPHE), a graduate school in Paris.

-The field of Sar Luk, Vietnam
+Fieldwork in Sar Luk

-One of his first ethnologic field is in a Vietnamese village called Sar Luk in the province of Dac Lac.
-From this experience, he wrote two books:
+One of his first ethnological field sites in Vietnam was in the village of Sar Luk in the province of Đăk Lăk.
+Condominas wrote two books based on his experiences in Sar Luk and study of the indigenous Mnong people: We Have Eaten the Forest (1957) and L'exotique est quotidien (1965).
+The latter book detailed human rights abuses against the Mnong by United States forces as part of the Vietnam War.

-The first one is entitled We have eaten the forest in 1957.
-It is noticed by Claude Lévi-Strauss and Edouard Glissant for its literary qualities.

-The second one is entitled L'exotique est quotidien (1965) but hasn't been translated into English so far.

-Researches and missions